emrergin/advent-of-code/README.md

 # Advent Of Code Solutions

-[Advent of Code](https://adventofcode.com/) Solutions, done using Javascript.
+[Advent of Code](https://adventofcode.com/) Solutions, done using Javascript, Typescript and C#.
 Written to be run by Nodejs.

 ### What I learned